superheri/obs-studio/docs/sphinx/plugins.rst

 Encoders are OBS-specific implementations of video/audio encoders, which are used with outputs that use encoders.  x264, NVENC, Quicksync are examples of encoder implementations.
 The `libobs/obs-encoder.h`_ file is the dedicated header for implementing encoders.
+See the :doc:`reference-encoders` for more information.

-For example, to implement an encoder object, you need to define an :ref:`obs_encoder_info` structure and fill it out with information and callbacks related to your encoder:
+For example, to implement an encoder object, you need to define an :c:type:`obs_encoder_info` structure and fill it out with information and callbacks related to your encoder:

 .. code:: cpp